ruthlennonatu/bsc23grassroots/README.md

 Refer to BB for deadlines

 # Project Specification
-Clean and simple design
+- Clean and simple design
-User access levels (client, administrator)
+- User access levels (client, administrator)
-Includes at least one self developed api and one webservice To be run over <specify platform>
+- Includes at least one self developed api and one webservice
+- To be run over Django

 # Tools and services used